-2.a secondary reaction (Calvin’s cycle), which takes place in the dark, in the stroma of the chloroplasts.
-There it leads to the reduction of CO 2 and to the synthesis of carbohydrates (secondary metabolism).
+2. a secondary reaction (Calvin’s cycle), which takes place in the dark, in the stroma of the chloroplasts.
+There it leads to the reduction of Carbon dioxide and to the synthesis of carbohydrates (secondary metabolism).

 Photosynthesis can only be carried out by the green parts of the plant.
 The most active photosynthetic tissue is the leaf mezzophyll, where most of the chlorophyll involved in photosynthesis (pigments) is located.